Minakata Kumagusu: Biography

 Minakata was born in Wakayama, Wakayama Prefecture, Japan.
 In 1883, he moved to Tokyo, where he entered the preparatory school Kyōryū Gakkō.
 The headmaster of Kyōritsu, Takahashi Korekiyo, encouraged Minakata in his botanical studies, and stimulated his interest in the English language.
 The following year, Minakata passed the entrance exam to Tokyo University Preparatory School (Tokyo Daigaku Yobimon), counting among his classmates the novelist Natsume Sōseki.

 At the end of 1886, Minakata set off to study in the United States.
 He arrived in San Francisco in January of the next year, and he studied there for about six months.
 He next went to Michigan State Agricultural College, where he was accepted, becoming the first Japanese to pass the entrance exam there.
 These were just the first steps, however, in Minakata's unusually adventurous studies in various parts of the world, which would eventually include Cuba, Haiti, what is now Panama, Venezuela, and England, before returning to Japan.

 In addition to his studies in slime moulds, Minakata was intensely interested in folklore, religion and natural history.
 He wrote several papers, including 51 monographs in Nature.
-He is famous for discovering many varieties of mycetozoa.
+He is known for discovering many varieties of mycetozoa.

 Minakata had epilepsy, experiencing grand mal seizures.
 He was able to predict when he was about to have a seizure (as is common in epilepsy) due to a sense of déjà vu.

 Life

 Minakata Kumagusu came back to Japan in 1900 after 14 years of unique study experience abroad mainly in the U.S. and England.
 He settled in Wakayama Prefecture, his birthplace, until his death in 1941.
 He lived in Tanabe City from 1904 to 1941.
 Minakata devoted his entire life to studies of natural history and folklore, and contributed a number of articles to the British science magazine Nature and the British folklore magazine Notes and Queries.
-He was also actively involved in anti-shrine-consolidation protests and the nature conservation movement in Japan.
-He was worshipped as "a great scholar with no degree" and loved by the locals who called him Minakata Sensei (the teacher) or Minakata-san (Mr. Minakata), while branded by some as an oddball.
+He was also involved in anti-shrine-consolidation protests and the nature conservation movement in Japan.
+He was respected as "a great scholar with no degree" and loved by the locals who called him Minakata Sensei (the teacher) or Minakata-san (Mr. Minakata), while branded by some as an oddball.
 More than 60 years after his death, Minakata's achievements and life history has been made clear by a number of books and papers including The Complete Works of Minakata Kumagusu and The Diary of Minakata Kumagusu, and the research is still ongoing.